 I am interested in applying for Summer quarter.
 Is that a possibility?

 Due to the limited number of course offerings, IAS does not admit new students for Summer quarter.

 I am a transfer student admitted to the IAS program, what is the next step?
 And when can I register?

-Welcome to the School of IAS!
 To be able to register, you must confirm your enrollment, verify Measles Immunization and attend a new student orientation.
 Then, you should be able to register the orientation.
 Newly admitted IAS students may register during Registration Period 2.
 Please visit the following pages for detailed information: